donnyirianto/go-clean/README.md

-# go-fiber-clean-arch
+# go-clean

-Golang REST API service using Fiber framework and GORM with PostgresSQL database by applying clean architecture and dependency injection by Wire.
+Golang REST API service using Fiber framework and GORM with MySQL database by applying clean architecture and dependency injection by Wire.

 ## Template Structure